![]() |

 I'm whipped.

-Just because some hummingbird flowers may say zone 8 doesn't mean you can't grow it as an annual.
+Just because some hummingbird flowers may say Zone 8 doesn't mean you can't grow it as an annual.

 I do it all the time and so can you.